OxymoRonald/YellowJack/README.md

 ## Product Images
-Product images are stored in the directory: products/*.png
+Product images are stored in the directory: products/*.png Images should be square and 90x90 pixels for optimal performance.
+Other sizes will work but might thow off the styling.

 ## Page generation
 The page is automatically generated from the data stored in the JSON file.
 If the JSON is invalid the page will most likely not load.